 Spectral characteristics of alteration systems

 Systematic acquisition of spectral data on drill core with the HyLoggerTM is being used to map mineral variation around key mineral systems in the eastern Gawler.
-The mineralogy from spectra analysis will be integrated with other datasets to provide greater understanding of alteration and changing chemical environments within the mineral system, including the world-class Olympic Dam deposit.
+The mineralogy from spectra analysis is being integrated with other datasets to provide greater understanding of alteration and changing chemical environments within the mineral system, including the world-class Olympic Dam deposit.

 Solid geology mapping